 Calling all camps!

-The Buffalo News will publish its annual directory of summer camps in Western New York in late April.
-If you would like your camp listed, please email the information to Deputy Sports Editor Dennis Danheiser at email@example.com.
+The Buffalo News plans to run its annual directory of summer camps in the WNY area on May 3.
+If you would like your camp listed, please e-mail the information to Deputy Sports Editor Dennis Danheiser at firstname.lastname@example.org.
 There is no charge.

 The Bulletin Board appears twice weekly, Tuesday and Friday.
-Information must be submitted by mail (c/o Buffalo News, Sports Dept., One News Plaza, Buffalo, NY 14240), fax (849-4587) or email (email@example.com).
+Information must be submitted by mail (c/o Buffalo News, Sports Dept., One News Plaza, Buffalo, NY 14240) or fax (849-4587).
 Items are limited to one appearance.
 There is no charge.